HOW TO TELL IF A SAPPHIRE IS REAL

-Another way to test the authenticity of your sapphire gemstone is a simple breath test.
-You can identify a real sapphire by quickly fogging it up.
+Another way to test the authenticity of your sapphire stone is a simple breath test.
+You can identify a real sapphire stone by quickly fogging it up.
 Track how long it takes the mist to disappear completely.
-If it is natural stone, the mist will disappear within a few seconds.
-On the other hand, if a sapphire crystal is synthetic, it will take a few more seconds to disappear.

 3. CHECK FOR AIR BUBBLES

-To test if a sapphire gemstone is real, look for air bubbles in the stones.
-These bubbles are a consequence of creating synthetic stones in laboratories using glass.
-Inspect the sapphire gems from all angles to ensure no air bubbles, as this could indicate an artificial stone.
+To test if a sapphire stone is real, look for air bubbles in the stones.
+These air bubbles result from creating synthetic stones in laboratories using glass.
+Inspect the sapphire gems from all angles to ensure there are no air bubbles, as this could indicate an artificial stone.

 4. THE SCRATCH TEST

-To identify the authenticity of a sapphire crystal, the scratch test is another useful method.
-For example, if you have two sapphires and you know that one is real, you can use it to scratch the suspected stone.
-If the sapphire bauble you scratch is real, you will not see any scratching because stones of equal hardness do not scratch one another.
+To identify the authenticity of a sapphire, the scratch test is a useful method.
+For example, if you have two sapphires and know one is a natural sapphire stone, you can use it to scratch the suspected stone.
+If the sapphire bauble you scratch is a real sapphire stone, you will not see any scratching because stones of equal hardness do not scratch one another.
 If you notice that a scratch appears, it is not an authentic sapphire.

 5. CHECK HOW LIGHT REFLECTS

 Another way to determine if a sapphire jewel is genuine is by checking how it reflects light.
-To identify if the suspected sapphire stone is real, stay in total darkness and use a flashlight to test it.
-If the stone is genuine, light of the same color as the sapphire reflects back.
-If it is a fake sapphire jewel (usually made of glass), you will be able to see other colors in the crystal.
+To identify if the suspected sapphire stone is real, stay in total darkness and use a flashlight to shine a light on it.
+If the stone is genuine, the same color as the sapphire stone reflects back.
+If it is a fake sapphire jewel (usually made of glass), you can see other colors in the crystal.

 6. GET YOUR SAPPHIRE CERTIFIED